Risk disclosure: Trading involves substantial risk of loss. Full disclaimer →

 Where this comparison sits in context

 For the wider category map, including Generation 1 native controls and the relationship between all three generations, see Best NinjaTrader 8 risk management tools (2026) or the anti-tilt overview.
+For lockout mechanics specifically — cooldowns, entry blocking, broker disconnect, and what keeps them armed — see the NinjaTrader lockout guide.

 Frequently asked questions